hobbyfarm/hobbyfarm.github.io/content/docs/setup/installation.md

 | learn.{domain}.com | End-User Learning Interface | UI Frontend |
 | shell.{domain}.com | Shell Endpoint for UI | Gargantua Shell |

-> **NOTE:** It is not required to adhere to the prefixes shown in the examples above (e.g. api, admin).
+> **NOTE:** The documentation assumes the above domain prefixes are used for deployment of HobbyFarm.
+It is **_not required_** to adhere to the prefixes shown in the examples above (e.g. api, admin).
 Users may choose any desired prefix.

 > :warning: HobbyFarm may work using sub-paths (e.g. {domain}.com/api) but this is not currently a tested configuration.